Koenkk/zigbee2mqtt.io/information/mqtt_topics_and_message_structure.md

 * `"device_connected"`: send when a new device connects to the network.
 * `"device_removed"`: send when a device is removed from the network.
 * `"device_banned"`: send when a device is banned from the network.
+* `"device_whitelisted"`: send when a device is whitelisted from the network.
 * `"device_renamed"`: send when a device is renamed.
 * `"device_bind"`: send when a device is bound.
 * `"device_unbind"`: send when a device is unbound.